andlo/ovos-skill-openvscode/README.md

 There are some settings that kan be set on skill setting page on https://home.mycroft.ai/

+On evry devices start the skill checks for update and if here is an update it will be updated.

+You can force an update check and update by saying "update VS code"

 ```
 THIRD-PARTY SOFTWARE NOTICES AND INFORMATION